Football Federation Australia confirm discussions to form 2034 World Cup bid with Indonesia | Goal.com

 With Qatar hosting to 2022 World Cup, 2034 is the earliest an Asian country could again host the tournament.

-Australia's attempt to host that tournament fell well short with the nation receiving just one vote in initial voting back in 2010.
+Australia's attempt to host the 2022 edition fell well short with the nation receiving just one vote in initial voting back in 2010.

+Qatar ultimately edged out a bid from the United States to host the tournament with the Middle East nation's bidding process coming under heavy scrutiny since.

+After falling short for the 2022 World Cup, the US will host the 2026 edition alongside Canada and Mexico with 48 nations set to be invited to compete at the tournament.